kursion/js-cache-my-libs/README.md

 that needs some JavaScript librairies I needed to download them or install some other big tools to do it for me.

+CacheMyLibs will simply do it for you.

+Other advantages:
+- Simple to use.
+- Let you work offline.
+- Multiple projects will make use of a single file.
+- Clear your architecture by not putting the dependencies in your project.

 History
 -------